Georg Kajanus

 Georg Johan Tjegodiev Kajanus (also Tchegodaieff; born 9 February 1946) is a Norwegian composer and pop musician based in the United Kingdom, best known as the lead singer and songwriter of the British pop group Sailor.

 Early years

 Kajanus was born on 9 February 1946, in Trondheim, Norway, to Prince Pavel [also Paulo] Tjegodiev of Russia and Johanna Kajanus, a French-Finnish sculptor, bronze medal winner for sculpture at the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937), and granddaughter of Robert Kajanus, the Finnish composer, conductor, champion of Sibelius and founder of the Helsinki Philharmonic Orchestra.
-He is the brother of the late actress and film-maker Eva Norvind and the uncle to Mexican theater and television actress Nailea Norvind.
+He is the brother of the late actress and film-maker Eva Norvind and the uncle to Mexican theatre and television actress Nailea Norvind.

 Kajanus moved with his mother and sister to Paris at the age of twelve where he studied music and classical guitar, as well as attending the Cité Universitaire’s flying school.
 The family then relocated to Montreal, Quebec, Canada, where Kajanus worked as a stained-glass window designer.